noamnelke/ip-logger/README.md

 You can leave the rest of the spreadsheet empty.

 When the script is executed it inserts a row with the current timestamp and external IP.
 If the last (top) IP is the same as what was detected, instead of inserting a row, the script updates the "Last seen" time.

+## Execution
+To execute the script, from the script directory, run `python log_ip.py`.

+To do it automatically add a cron job and/or a hook on network connection.
+To set this up automatically on Linux systems, just run `sudo ./install.sh`.